mackram/php-oauth-client/README.md

   `client_id` and `client_secret` POST body fields to specify the credentials.
   This option will also make it possible to allow for the `client_id` to have a colon (`:`) in it.
 AS with this behavior: Google, SurveyMonkey.
+* `default_server_scope` in case the server returns a specification violating empty string as `scope`.
+This will override the scope value allowing you to set one.
+It will *ONLY* be set when the server scope is an empty string, not as a default in all situations!
+AS with this behavior: Nationbuilder.

 ## Initializing the API
 Now you can initialize the `Api` object: